bruceminanga/bruceminanga/README.md

 ### 🚀 DevOps Project Showcase

-Here is a selection of projects that demonstrate my hands-on DevOps skills.
+Here is a selection of favourite DevOps projects that demonstrate my hands-on skills.
+For more of my projects, you can check my github repository

 #### 1. [Django Docker Hit Counter](https://github.com/bruceminanga/Django-docker-hit-counter)
 A simple web application to demonstrate containerization fundamentals with a stateful component.